 ‘How dare you threat an old lady!?!
 Stand back!’

 ‘But it’s me, Rowan.
 Granny!
 Please stop!’
-Granny hesitates.
+Granny hesitates, squinting at him.
 ‘I just wanted you to help me with some clothes!’

 ‘Thanks, Granny!’
 He passes a hand through his hair.
 ‘Peaches made me drink a yellow elixir you’ve made.’